bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Element/attachShadow](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow "The Element.attachShadow() method attaches a shadow DOM tree to the specified element and returns a reference to its ShadowRoot.")
+[Element/attachShadow](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow 'The Element.attachShadow() method attaches a shadow DOM tree to the specified element and returns a reference to its ShadowRoot.')

 In all current engines.